pranavkalpathishankar/www-new/content/_index.md

 LLVM has grown to be an umbrella project consisting of a number of subprojects, many of which are being used in production by a wide variety of commercial and open source projects as well as being widely used in academic research.
-Code in the LLVM project is licensed under the "Apache 2.0 License with LLVM exceptions.
+Code in the LLVM project is licensed under the "Apache 2.0 License with LLVM exceptions".

 {{<subprojects>}}